kjgraves/NHLShakeItUp/README.md

 ### [Data Exploration](https://github.com/kjgraves/NHLShakeItUp/blob/master/DataExploration.ipynb) (in progress)

 Finally!!
 We can actually look at the data now, and try to make some sense of it.
 Before I dive into any predictive analysis, I need to answer some of the basic questions:
+1. When do teams 'shake it up?'
+Doe certain teams do it more often?
 1. On average, does 'shaking it up' work?
-2. Does 'shaking it up' work better in certain situations?
+2. Does 'shaking it up' work better in certain situations or for certain teams?
 3. Is it detrimental in other situations?
-4. Which features exhibit the most information gain?

 ### Modeling (not begun)

 I plan to do all of my modeling, and show results in this notebook.

+Models Needed:
+* Prediction of W/L for a single game

 ## Disclaimer